PushkarJ/pushkarj.github.io/index.md

 Wow, out of more than [1 billion websites](http://www.internetlivestats.com/watch/websites/), you found me!
 Thanks for dropping by and Welcome :)

 I am a Sr. Software Engineer ([VMware Tanzu](https://tanzu.vmware.com/tanzu)), currently working towards a goal to _Make Kubernetes Secure For All_ through insights from securing planetscale container environments in a very large end user (Fortune 500) company.
-Donned several hats in the past as an engineer, architect, mentor and people manager and is a better person because of it.
+Fortunate to have donned several hats in the past as an engineer, architect, mentor, people / hiring manager and I feel those experiences made me a better person.

 In my free time, you will find me taking photos, watching cricket and firmly believing that Tea fixes everything!